zachzeyuwang/zachzeyuwang.github.io/misc.md

 ---
 ## Design projects

-I have been fortunate to collaborate with many talented designers and artists.
-Below is a list of our projects.
+I have been fortunate to collaborate with talented designers and artists on some interesting projects.

 - [(Still) Life](http://tracer.cs.yale.edu:8087/)